suhanree/tweet-hashtag-graph-analysis/README.md

 libraries.
 Each node becomes a `key` of the dictionary, and a set of nodes representing links from the given node is the associated `value`.
-Then we can add, look up, and remove nodes and links in `O(1)` time.
+Then we can add, look up, and remove nodes and links in `O(1)` time (if we only consider the graph structure, since the priority queue is used additionally to store time information for links, adding/removing links will take `O(logN)` time where `N` is the number of links).

 ## Tools
 Python 2.7 is used for this problem, and imported libraries are `sys`, `time`,